Cardiac Risk Factors and Prevention Efforts Differ by Age, Sex, and Race

 The Yale School of Public Health collaborated on the study with colleagues from several institutions, including Harlan M. Krumholz of the Yale School of Medicine, Yale-New Haven Hospital and YSPH; Kimberly J. Reid of St. Luke’s Mid America Heart Institute; John A. Spertus of the University of Missouri-Kansas City and St. Lukes; Viola Vaccarino of Emory University Rollins School of Public Health and the School of Medicine; and Sarah B. Jones of YSPH.

-This Article was submitted by Denise L Meyer, on Thursday, September 05, 2013.
+This article was submitted by Denise L Meyer on September 5, 2013.